EU eyes warmer Cuba ties with push for new accord

 As a result, the EU adopted its “common position” on Cuba in December 1996, placing human rights and democracy conditions on improved economic relations.

-Additional reporting by Daniel Trotta in Havana and David Adams in Miami; editing by Gareth Jones and G Crosse
+Additional reporting by Daniel Trotta in Havana and David Adams in Miami; Editing by Gareth Jones